helidon-io/helidon/docs/mp/reactivestreams/rsoperators.md

 ## Maven Coordinates

-To enable {feature-name}, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable MicroProfile Reactive Stream, either add a dependency on the [helidon-microprofile bundle](../introduction.md) or add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).